 Holocaust distortion excuses, minimizes, or misrepresents the known historical record of the Holocaust.
 Distortion is becoming increasingly prevalent in contemporary culture, from media to politics and across the ideological spectrum.
 A survey of Millennials and Gen Z in all 50 US states conducted by the Claims Conference and published in September 2020 revealed that approximately half (49%) had seen Holocaust denial and distortion posts online.
 This problem is of course not confined to the Unites States, however.
 Holocaust distortion is an international phenomenon and can be found all over the world, in all corners of society.

 Despite its prevalence, the issue of Holocaust distortion benefits from a general lack of awareness.
 Harder to identify than Holocaust denial, it is often left unchecked.
 Because it is often the first step toward more radical forms of antisemitism, conspiracy-thinking, and anti-democratic behavior, it is nevertheless just as dangerous.
 Countering it requires the participation of all of society, working together to address this issue.
 To help in this effort, the German Presidency of the International Holocaust Remembrance Alliance established the Global Task Force Against Holocaust Distortion.
-Now, two major initiatives connected to this Task Force are being launched this week.
+Now, two major initiatives connected to this Task Force, have been launched.

 Launch of Protect the Facts

-On 25 January 2021, the IHRA, together with the European Commission, the United Nations and UNESCO, will launch a global campaign, Protect the Facts.
+On 25 January 2021, the IHRA, together with the European Commission, the United Nations and UNESCO, have launched a global campaign, Protect the Facts.
 This year-long initiative seeks to raise awareness of the importance of recognizing and countering Holocaust distortion among policymakers, Holocaust-related institutions, civil society, and the general public.